AtomLinter/linter-jscs/README.md

 * `$ apm install linter` (if you don't have [AtomLinter/Linter](https://github.com/AtomLinter/Linter) installed).
 * `$ apm install linter-jscs`

+## Notes

+If you want to use `jscs` autoformating feature, you will need this plugin: https://atom.io/packages/jscs-fixer

 ## Other available linters
 - [linter-phpcs](https://atom.io/packages/linter-phpcs) - Linter plugin for PHP, using phpcs.
 - [linter-phpmd](https://atom.io/packages/linter-phpmd) - Linter plugin for PHP, using phpmd.